gsilviHQS/Variationals_algorithms/README.md

 ## Building and installing

-To run the code in the repo a setup to build the Conda environment is provided.
+To run the code in the repo a setup script to build the Conda environment is provided.
 It installs python 3.9, qiskit libraries, and our two qiskit mods on top of the following library: qiskit-nature and qiskit-terra.
 These two repos are modified to include additional functionalities not present in the standard qiskit libraries.
 Additionally, the Conda environment installs QLM libraries necessary to use QLM QPUs as backends.